renoki-co/befriended/readme.md

 }
 ```

-In order to allow a model to be followed, you must add `CanBeFollowed` trait and `Followable` interface.
+The other models that can be followed should use `CanBeFollowed` trait and `Followable` contract.
 ```php
 use Rennokki\Befriended\Traits\CanBeFollowed;
 use Rennokki\Befriended\Contracts\Followable;